arielbs1991/es6-hw/generatedReadMe.md

     ## Installation

-    Go to my github page, clone the respository, and open in your vscode or preferred coding program
+    Access my github and readme-generator-hw repo, then clone onto your computer

     ## Usage

-    with the index.js file open, open your terminal on the readme-generator-hw folder, and type in node index.js
+    using your preferred coding software, open the readme-generator-hw folder and access the index.js file using your terminal.
+Run node index.js, and answer all of the prompts to the best of your ability with as much detail as possible.
+A generatedReadMe.md file will be generated, from which you can copy into a finalized README.md file and attach any screenshots or videos necessary before uploading.

     ## Credits

-    Joe's week five lectures, my classmates, etc.
+    Joe and Denis's lectures in the coding bootcamp program, and collaboration with classmates

     ## License and Badges